Cheek & Chin Implants

 How long does the procedure take?

 Cheek shaping usually takes between 60 to 90 minutes.
 Chin shaping can take anywhere from 45 to 60 minutes.
+Your time may vary.

 Can I return home the same day?